Learning Hierarchically Structured Concepts: Analysis of Noise-free Learning

 For both parts, we use Part 2 (for $t$, not $t-1$) to infer that every showing of $c$ at a time $\leq t - level(c)$ leads to the same neuron $u = rep(c)$ being engaged.
 Thus, neuron $u$ has been engaged $t'$ times as a result of showing $c$, up to time $t$.

-For Part (a), assume that $t' \geq 1$.
+For Part (a), fix any $t' \geq 1$.
 Then we may apply \autoref{lem:invariants}, with $F = rep(children(c))$, to conclude that the incoming weights for $u$ are in the claimed intervals.
-For Part (b), assume that $t' \geq \sigma$.
-Then we may apply \autoref{lem:structure}, with $F = rep(children(c))$, to conclude that the incoming weights for $u$ are in the claimed intervals.
+Here we use the fact that the initial settings $w_i(0)$ are equal to $\frac{1}{k^{\corr{\lmax+1}}}$ For Part (b), assume that $t' \geq \sigma$.
+Then we may apply \autoref{lem:structure}, with $F = rep(children(c))$, to conclude that the incoming weights for $u$ are in the claimed intervals. \\

-\item For Part 4, let $c$ be any concept, and assume that $c^*$, a proper ancestor of $c$, is shown at time $t-level(c)$.
+For Part 4, let $c$ be any concept, and assume that $c^*$, a proper ancestor of $c$, is shown at time $t-level(c)$.
 We must show that $rep(c)$ is defined by time $t$, and that it fires at time $t$.